conorcaseyc/Photopollution-Calculator/README.md

 $ cd Photopollution-Calculator
 $ python2 Program.py
 ```
-If you are using Python 3, use the following command instead of the final command previously mentioned.
+If you are using Python 3, use the following command instead of the final command previously mentioned:

 ```bash
 $ python3 Program_3.py